 Main property in package.json defines package entry point

 node_modules directory.
-But when I do
+But, when you do

-, how does Node know which file to load?
+require('lodash'), how does Node know which file to load?

 "How does Node know which file to read when loading a module?"